hansung080/hos/README.md

 First of all, clone HansOS git-hub repository to your local computer.
 $ git clone https://github.com/hansung080/hans-os.git

-To set up OS development environmet, refer to the text file below.
+To set up OS development environment, refer to the text file below.
 -> docs/os_install.txt

 Put the commands below on the root directory of HansOS repository to build it,